jglovier/jglovier.github.io/process/index.md

 But toward the end of this phase we are letting go of theoretical exploration and leaning firmly into the mode of pragmatic and practical thinking as a necessity for the initial implementation.

-## Implementation
+## Implement 🛠💃🏽🕺🏾

-The final stage in the process is **implementation,** where we shift from conceptual mode to a focusing on bringing the experience to life.
+The final phase is where we shift from the conceptual to a focus on bringing the experience to life.

 This stage is all about building, shipping, and iterating.
 In the previous stage some implementation may occur as a spike or prototype, but by this point we are focused on building for an initial release.